Applying for ESTA for America

 - Have you ever stayed in the United States longer than the admission period granted to you by the U.S. government?

 - Have you travelled to, or been present in Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen on or after March 1, 2011?

 You are committing a criminal offense under US law if you fail to answer truthfully and comprehensively, which will impact your future US immigration applications.

 How long does an ESTA decision take?

-Decisions are usually fairly instant, although delays can occur during busy periods so you’re advised to apply well in advance of travel, at least 72 hours before your date of departure.
+Decisions are usually fairly instant, although delays can occur during busy periods so you are advised to apply well in advance of travel, and certainly at least 72 hours before your date of departure.

 If your ESTA application is successful, you’ll be issued a confirmation number.
 Keep a safe record of this, including a copy to accompany your passport when you travel.

 ESTA approval remains valid for multiple visits to the US.
 It is recommended (albeit not mandatory) that you update the information about your US travel and accommodation arrangements for each trip to avoid delays on arrival.
 This should help to avoid delays at border control due to additional questions or information requests.

-The ESTA America application is no longer free of charge.
-You’ll be required to pay $14 for each applicant – a $4 processing fee and $10 authorization fee.
+The ESTA America application costs $14 for each applicant – a $4 processing fee and $10 authorization fee.